 What sort of person would thrive in this career path?

 I think the career path I have taken is very suited to a person that wants to build a broader skill set and improve on soft skills.

-What advice would you give to someone wanting to work in sales and project development?
+What advice would you give to someone becoming a project developer or working in corporate sales?

 Get as much cpd relevant to your career transition as possible.
 There are loads of free courses online in finance, sales marketing accounting.
 Do pick up the phone, say hi at trade shows and take notice of your sales rep ( or anyone that will be a useful contact for you)!
 And don’t worry about the things you don’t know, you’ll learn quickly!